lompatapp/LOMPATAPI/README.md

 1. **Get your API key**: You can get your unique API key from our site at [https://lompat.app](https://lompat.app).
 2. **Make a request**: Use the sample JSON requests bellow as a template.
-3. **Handle the response**: Implement logic in your application to handle and utilize the JSON data returned from the API.
+3. **Handle the response**: Implement logic to use the API's JSON data on your app.

 ## Pricing